aglavic/genx/genx/README.txt

 Changes 3.4.1
 =============
+ * First preview of a publication graph dialog that allows precise definition of plot attributes through small script.
+A user defined graph size can be chosen and the plot exported to an image file.
  * Fix bugs #183 and  #184 causing crashes on new installs due to configuration default and path issues.
+ * Fix bug in parameter scan using wrong configuration option (#182) and project fom with non-DE fits.

 Changes 3.4.0
 =============